 Communities are like ice, not water.
 They don’t suddenly flow in new directions because you ask them to, they change centimeter by centimeter, like glaciers.
 Sometimes they don’t move at all.

 Sometimes good people do terrible things in the belief that they’re trying to protect what they love.

 Death does that to us, it’s like a phone call, you always remember exactly what you should have said the moment you hang up.

 And this: “The complicated thing about good and bad people alike is that most of us can be both at the same time.

 And that is why Us Against You is a modern classic.

 Shop Us Against You

 Check the current price:

 - Read or watch Friday Night Lights, which is basically the football version of Backman’s books.
 I LOVE the tv show.
 If you like Parenthood, you will like this too.
 The movie is highly rated as well.

-- Read a non-fiction sports book, which, to me, are more akin to the darkness of Backman’s books than fiction: The Boys in the Boat (super popular); What Made Maddie Run (very important book about a college athlete’s suicide; read my full review of What Made Maddy Run first).
+- Read a non-fiction sportsbook, which, to me, are more akin to the darkness of Backman’s books than fiction: The Boys in the Boat (super popular); What Made Maddie Run (a very important book about a college athlete’s suicide; read my full review of What Made Maddy Run first).